Aceeri/dss-project/README.md

 ## Controls
 ```
 Arrow Keys - Navigation
-F11 - Fullscreen (kind of buggy, need to fix inner size issues when going exclusive)
+F11 - Fullscreen
 Esc - Close window
 ```

 ## TODO Improvements
 - Cache images locally to free up memory when not in use, but not require as much future network bandwidth.
-- Load images asynchronously into the renderer as well.
 - Texture atlases/arrays for tile images so we don't have to send as many draw calls.
 Texture atlases are probably more viable for older hardware, but requires some rectangle packing fun and such.
 Texture arrays would be a cleaner way to do it without having deal with all the issues of texture atlases, but requires some more modern features.
-- Rework the renderer a bit needs some more organization and some separation from UI elements.
-- Anti-aliasing would be good to add at some point, whether that is just FXAA or something more advanced like SMAA, would need to research more into this though.
+- Anti-aliasing would be good to add at some point, probably something like TAA, but that is relatively expensive so probably just hardware MSAAx4 or something.